 This course is a graduate-level survey of contemporary theory and research in social psychology.
 Classics of modern social psychology as well as recent trends, emerging perspectives, and cutting edge research will be covered.
 Generally, this course explores the influence of societal and environmental factors on human behavior in individual and group contexts.
 Topics include but are not limited to: attitude, social cognition, self, group dynamics, prosocial behavior, aggression, and stereotyping.

 This course will examine psychotherapeutic treatments for prevalent childhood and adolescent disorders that are likely to be encountered in a clinical psychology practice.
-We will compare theoretical frameworks as they relate to childhood development as well as pathology.
-The course will focus on a variety of orientations, including psychodynamic, humanistic, cognitive behavioral, and family systems.
-In addition, we will discuss empirically-supported treatments designed to enhance the social, emotional, and behavioral functioning of young people.
-The interventions addressed in this course are utilized with individuals across the age span from toddlerhood through the teenage years and often incorporate work with parents.
-Specific issues relating to ethics, technology, and cultural concerns will also be addressed in relation to their unique role in the counseling of children and adolescents.
+The interventions addressed in this course are used with individuals across the age span from toddlerhood through the teenage years and often incorporate work with parents.
+The course incorporates a variety of theoretical orientations, including psychodynamic, humanistic, cognitive, behavioral, and cognitive- behavioral.
+Specific issues relating to ethics, technology, and cultural concerns will also be addressed in relation to their unique role in the psychotherapy of children and adolescents.

 This course will address the identification and diagnosis of psychopathology, including mood, anxiety, thought, substance abuse, eating disorders, trauma and maltreatment, personality disorders, and disorders of childhood.
 Psychopathology is considered from a number of different perspectives and identified through classification systems such as the current psychiatric classification system, the DSM 5.
 Also considered are specific influences on the development of personality throughout the lifespan (e.g., neurobiological, cognitive, behavioral and psychoanalytic).
 Multicultural and historical influences on the definition of psychopathology and the theories of personality change will be reviewed as well.